 - Fluid drainage from the wound

 Surgical site infections can be present even when visible changes in the wound are not noted.
 A medical team should immediately evaluate patients who experience either a low-grade fever after surgery.
 Patients who also show a sudden spike in body temperature in the days after surgery should also be checked on.
 Patients who experience these symptoms should call their doctor immediately to rule out the possibility of an SSI.

-When symptoms of an SSI are noted quickly, treatment at home may be possible, if the infection is superficial.
+Early detection of SSI symptoms, especially for superficial infections, makes at-home treatment possible.
 In most cases, this treatment would include a combination of in-home wound care by a visiting professional, careful monitoring by the patient’s medical care team, and a regimen of oral antibiotics to clear the infection.

 If the infection involves tissues, organs, or implanted materials within the body, hospitalization may be necessary to safely manage the problem and help speed healing.